 Learning Outcomes

-1Model strategic interactions as a game.
+1Model strategic interactions between agents, such as individuals, firms, or governments, as a game.

 2Describe behavior in games using strategies.